henrytao-me/ekitjs/ekitjs.docs.md

 # ekitJS

-A web framework is built on the top of expressjs + mongodb native driver + socket.io, aims to reduce web development lifecycle, effective in collaboration, reusable code and support real time sync data from Database to Web Client.
+A web framework is built on the top of expressjs + mongodb native driver + socket.io, aims to reduce web development lifecycle, effective in collaboration, reusable code, dealing with business logic and support real time sync data from Database to Web Client.

 ### Start server with a single line of code
 ```